nshekhar/angular-input-validation-msg-popup/README.md

 # angular-input-validation-msg-popup
-A small directive that will show popup for input validation error messages as cute pop ups.
+A small directive that will show popup for input validation error messages.